sentinel-hub/natural-color/README.md

 # Natural color representation of Sentinel-2 data

-This repository contains supplementary material for our paper [_Natural color representation of Sentinel-2 data_](http://arxiv.org/...).
+This repository contains supplementary material for our paper, _Natural color representation of Sentinel-2 data_.

 ## Introduction